-The US Index scored 75.4 in satisfaction for their national index, putting them on the same level as Kuwait.
+The US Index scored 76.7 in satisfaction for their national index, putting them, nearly, on the same level as Kuwait.
+UAE scored 77.9, higher than the Kuwait index by over a 1 point.
 UAE scored 75.8, putting them marginally higher than the Kuwait Index.

-The Singapore CSI stands at 70.2, which is lower than the Kuwait Index.
+The Singapore CSI stands at 71.8, which is lower than the Kuwait Index.